 Contact the Police and File a Report

-Don’t Post About Your Accident on Social Media
+Don’t Post About the Accident on Social Media

 The Legal Process for Hit and Run Accident Cases